 The District operates a hydroelectric generation facility on the French Broad River in proximity to the wastewater treatment plant.
 In some years with above average rainfall, sufficient quantities of electricity are produced to supply all of the plant's needs with excess electricity generated being sold to Duke Energy Progress.
-During the year ended June 30, 2022, the District generated power used by the plant, which was estimated to have a net cost after deducting expenditures to generate such power of approximately \$295,836 if purchased.
-This is considerably lower from the prior year due to lower rainfall levels.
+During the year ended June 30, 2023, the District generated power used by the plant, which was estimated to have a net cost after deducting expenditures to generate such power of approximately \$263,078 if purchased.